mikependon/RepoDB/README.md

 RepoDb is a .NET ORM that bridge the gaps between micro-ORMs and macro-ORMs.
 It helps the developer to simplify the switch-over of when to use the “basic” and “advance” operations during the development.

-Basically, all [operations](https://github.com/mikependon/RepoDb#operations) were implemented as an extended methods of the *IDbConnection* object.
-As long as the database connection is open, the developers can do all the activities towards the database.

 <details>
 <summary><b>Why use RepoDb as your ORM?</b></summary>

 - **Usabilities and Benefits**

-	- Easy and fast installation!
+	- The installation is easy and fast!
 It can then be used right-away.
-	- No controlled layer like *DbContext*, those make the developers *speed-up* the usability.
+	- The layer like *DbContext* is eliminated, those make the developers *speed-up* the usability.
-	- Calls to *Fluent* and *Raw-SQL* method is just a *dot* away.
+	- The calls to *Fluent* and *Raw-SQL* method is just a *dot* away.
-	- *Repository* implementation becomes more *simpler* by leveraging the built-in repositories.
+	- The implementation of *Repository* becoming more *simpler* by leveraging the built-in repositories.
-	- Can work *without* the models; everything can be *dynamics*.
+	- The support to dynamics is rich; can work *without* the models.
-	- Ease of pain when working with *large* data sets.
+	- The processes to handle the *large datasets* is very-simple with *Batch* and *Bulk* operations.
-	- Minimizes the round trips to the database with a *2nd-Layer cache*.
+	- The *round-trips* to the database is being minimized with *2nd-Layer cache*.
-	- *Transmission* of data from *different* RDBMS DB Providers only take few lines of codes.
+	- The *transmission* of the data from *different* RDBMS DB Providers only take few lines of codes.

 - **Features and Capabilities**